igel-oss/meta-browser-hwdecode/README.md

 Configuration
 =============

-Create the settings file ```/etc/xdg/libv4l-gst.conf``` if it doesn't exist.
+The settings file for the v4l-gst bridge is located at ```/etc/xdg/libv4l-gst.conf```.
+This file allows for specifying the GStreamer pipeline that the plugin will attempt to use to decode the video frames that it receives from the V4L2 interface.

 Example settings for an R-Car board are show below, but they may be updated to use more generic settings.

 ```
 [libv4l-gst]
-pipeline=h264parse ! omxh264dec ! queue max-size-bytes=0 max-size-time=0 max-size-buffers=0 ! vspfilter
+pipeline=h264parse ! omxh264dec no-reorder=true ! queue max-size-bytes=0 max-size-time=0 max-size-buffers=0 ! vspfilter output-io-mode=0
-min-buffers=2
 ```

 Running